Tigley Textiles Workshops

 Q. Do I need to bring my own materials?

 A. It depends what the workshop is.
 If it’s machine embroidery where we use little materials then I provide them.
-If it’s a seascape where we’re using lots of textures and vintage linens and lace then you can either bring your own or can pay a nominal fee to dip into mine.
-You will be given a materials list prior to the workshop.
+If it’s a seascape where we’re using lots of textures and vintage linens and lace then you can either bring your own or dip into mine.
+If I am delivering to an Embroidery Guild with a large group, I will ask for a small fee for materials in addition to the fixed fee as I usually provide antique dyed lace which can be tricky to source.

 Q. I’d love to come to a workshop but not sure about coming in my own